jhollowe/cpsc/content/intro/contribute.md

 Suggesting a new topic or page within an existing can be done by creating an Issue on the GitHub repo.
 Instructions can be found in the [GitHub](/cpsc/github/issues) topic.

-New information can also be added as it comes to light.
+New information can also be added to existing sections and pages.